jkirkwood/placemat/README.md

 API
 ---
-#### placemat.connect(connOptions, [poolOptions, cb])
-Connect to your database using [node-any-db](https://github.com/grncdr/node-any-db) and return an instance of the connection.
-- `connOptions` - connection options to use.
-See any-db docs for more info.
-- `poolOptions` - pool options to use.
-See any-db docs for more info.
-If undefined, only a single connection will be opened to the specified database.

-#### placemat.db
-A reference to the database connection established by `placemat.connect()`.

 #### placemat.Table(tableName, [idField], schema)
 Instantiate a new placemat table.
 - `tableName` - name of database table instance should interact with.